CMQNordic/Web-Dev-Cheatsheet/README.md

 `node FilenameToRun.js` <br><br>

-- JavaScript (.js) node-files usually include modules/packages that are either downloaded (and stores in `node_modules` in our project root) or are built-in in node by default.
-Following line in top of the file includes a default `http` module that can be used to make request through HTTP.<br>
+- JavaScript (.js) node-files usually include modules/packages that are either downloaded (and stored in root folder `node_modules`) or are by default built-in in node.js.
+Following line in top of the file includes/uses a default `http` module that can be used to make request through HTTP.<br>
 `var http = require('http');` <br>...<br>
-#TODO add more usefull functions
+#TODO add more useful module includes

 ### Npm
-__Node Package Manager__ (NPM) comes with node.js by default.
-NPM is a tool, package manager, that is used to search for/download and handle packages.
-Those packages are JavaScript programs written by others performing tasks that automate various things and save us a lot od development time.
+__Node Package Manager__ (NPM) comes by default with node.js.
+NPM is a package manager tool that is used to search for and download packages.
+Those packages are JavaScript programs written by others performing tasks that automate various things and save us a lot of development time time.
 Packages are downloaded through npm can be JavaScript tools used in development but also code that we need when publishing our code to browser (ie loadash or normalize.css).

 <br>